 Even though it doesn’t rust, aluminum can still suffer from corrosion.
 Some people assume that rust and corrosion are the same, but this isn’t necessarily true.
 Corrosion refers to the chemically triggered degeneration of metal caused by environmental elements.
 In comparison, rust refers to a specific type of corrosion in which iron oxidizes from exposure to oxygen.
 Again, aluminum can develop corrosion, but it can’t develop rust.
 Without iron, aluminum is fully protected from rust.

 When aluminum begins to corrode, it will become weaker.
 Like rust, corrosion eats away at the respective metal.
 This isn’t a fast process.
-Rather, it can take weeks, months or even years for an aluminum product to corrode.
+Rather, it can take weeks, months, or even years for an aluminum product to corrode.
 Given enough time, however, aluminum products can develop large holes caused by corrosion.
-This is why it’s important to protect aluminum from corrosion.
+This is why it’s important to prevent aluminum from corrosion.

 One way to protect aluminum from corrosion is to store it in a climate-controlled environment.
 Corrosion is the result of environmental factors, such as moisture, triggering a chemical reaction in the aluminum.
 If possible, store your aluminum product or products in a climate-controlled environment where it’s not exposed to rain, humidity or other natural elements.

-You can also have aluminum clear coated to protect it from corrosion.
-Clear coating involves the application of a protective layer over the surface of aluminum.
+You can also have aluminum clear coated for protection against corrosion.
+Clear coating involves the application of a protective layer over the surface of the aluminum.
 Some aluminum products feature an invisible clear coat layer that protects the metal from the environment.
-Once applied, the aluminum itself is never exposed to its surround environment, thus protecting it from corrosion.
+Once applied, the aluminum itself is never exposed to its surrounding environment, thus protecting it from corrosion.